kayabaNerve/monero-pq/README.md

 ### The Commitment Scheme

-We presume a post-quantum commitment scheme of `C(r, v...)` where `r` is some randomness and `v` is a sequence of values.
-The commitment scheme is expected to be a collision-resistant hash where recovering the preimage is hard.
-The commitment scheme is expected to output into the domain it can hash.

-An additively homomorphic commitment would be preferred yet is not required.

-`Blake2s-384` satisfies all of the above requirements yet is not additively homomorphic.
+We presume a post-quantum, additively homomorphic commitment scheme where committing to any randomness of sufficient entropy achieves perfect hiding (and the scheme itself if computationally binding).
+We denote this API as `C(v...)`, with the output being in the same domain as `v`.

-Ajtai commitments are additively homomorphic, binding, and hiding when a random vector is additionally hashed (implied for a CRH which is as CR as optimal for its output length, stated within the LatticeFold paper).
+Ajtai commitments are additively homomorphic, binding, and hiding when a random vector is additionally hashed (implied for a CRH which is as CR as optimal for its output length, as stated within the LatticeFold paper).
+If it's perfectly hiding needs to be followed up on.

 https://eprint.iacr.org/2016/997 presents an additively homomorphic, statistically hiding (hiding even when the adversary is allowed non-polylog